armory/docs/content/en/scale-agent/troubleshooting/_index.md

 ## Agent service messages

-On a normal startup, the Agent will show the following messages:
+On a normal startup, the Armory Agent will show the following messages:

 ```
 # This shows where the configuration is read. "no such file" is expected.
 time="2020-10-02T22:22:14Z" level=info msg="Config file /opt/armory/config/armory-agent-local.yaml not present; falling back to default settings" error="stat /opt/armory/config/armory-agent-local.yaml: no such file or directory"
 ...

-# Where is the Agent connecting to?
+# Where is the Armory Agent connecting to?
 time="2020-10-02T22:22:14Z" level=info msg="connecting to spin-clouddriver-grpc:9091..."

 # Connection successful